 - Healthy Options - Many travelers seek out healthy options when they are on the go.
 Add some of these options to cater to alternative diets:

 - House-Made Granola

 - Whole Grain Bread

-Serving a continental breakfast in your hotel or restaurant can be a great way to bring in new customers while staying within your budget.
-Be sure to explore other breakfast variations to appropriately accommodate for the needs of your customer base.
+Serving a continental breakfast in your hotel or bed and breakfast can be a great way to bring in new customers while staying within your budget.
+Be sure to explore other breakfast variations to accommodate for the needs of your customer base.